 The journey of A Time of Gifts is set going by the gift of a book—and it is a book that has in turn set going many journeys.
 The edition of A Time of Gifts that Don gave me that day in Cambridge had as its cover a beautiful painting by John Craxton, commissioned specially for the book, and clearly alluding to Petronius’s poem.
 It shows a young man standing on snowy high ground, puttees on his ankles and a walking stick in his right hand, looking eastwards to where the sun is rising orange over icy mountains, from which runs a mighty river.
 Black crows fly stark against white trees: there is a sense of huge possibility to the day ahead and to the land beyond.

-Extract from The Gifts for Reading, Robert Macfarlane
+Extract from The Gifts of Reading, Robert Macfarlane